 Your real-life creative community is the best place for this.
 Get your name out there.
 It’s amazing how the grapevine works in the wedding photography community.
 Make it known that you’re looking for regular second shooting work.
 Show that you are looking to build a mutual, ongoing relationship.

 How to find second shooting gigs!

 Quick & easy online ideas

 Craigslist creative gigs section.
 You can find anything on Craigslist.
 I met my husband there.
 I also found many slightly desperate photographers scrambling to find a pair of hands with a camera or two to second shoot a wedding at short notice.
 While I never got any repeat work through those connections, it was a great place to start when I knew nobody.

 Honeybook Community.
-This is a local network board build with the idea of connecting creatives for anything from styled shoots to wedding referrals to bartering trades to paid gigs.
-I tend to find that the types of professionals that post there to be experienced, offering high quality opportunities.
+This is a local network board built with the idea of connecting creatives for anything from styled shoots to wedding referrals to bartering trades to paid gigs.
+I tend to find that the types of professionals that post there to be experienced, offering high-quality opportunities.

 Rising Tide Society: Linked to Honeybook and owned (?) by them is this community group that has an in-person meeting every second Tuesday of the month at thousands of chapters all over the US.
 It’s attended mainly by wedding photographers and is THE place to rub shoulders with the movers and shakers in your town!